 What to Expect: Teeth Cleaning

 During your teeth cleaning, one of our registered dental hygienists will use special tools to clean your teeth.
 Using a tool called a scaler and a small mirror, they will scrap away built-up plaque and tartar along the gum line and in between your teeth.

 This is typically not painful, but you may experience minor discomfort.
 You will hear some scraping if they need to apply more than usual pressure in certain spots.
 The more build-up you have, the more they will need to scrape away.

 Once your teeth are plaque and tarter-free, your hygienist will use a high-powered electric toothbrush and toothpaste to clean your teeth thoroughly.
 The purpose of this gritty toothpaste is to deep clean your teeth and to get rid of any remaining tartar.

 It is safe and recommended to have dental cleanings done every six months.
 Last, they will floss your teeth and rinse all the debris out of your mouth.
 Patients leave our office with a clean smile, free of all plaque, tartar, and bacteria.

 The Importance of Routine Teeth Cleanings

 Routine teeth cleanings and dental exams allow us to find problems in the earliest stages.
 This way, we can offer the most conservative treatment options.
 Preventative dental care and early diagnosis can help prevent advanced dental concerns such as gum disease, tooth loss, and gum recession.

 Routine dental care is also an important aspect of post-restorative dental treatment care.
 The dentist can look at your dental restorations to make sure they look and function their best.
 Dental implants, crowns, and other restorations can not develop tooth decay.
 However, they do depend on the surrounding teeth and tissue to be healthy and functional for long-term success.

-Dr. Elliott spends one-on-one time with each patient to discuss their goals and concerns.
-She will explain treatment options so that you can make the best decisions for your long-term dental health and happiness.
+Dr. Teddy Umo spend one-on-one time with each patient to discuss their goals and concerns.
+They will explain treatment options so that you can make the best decisions for your long-term dental health and happiness.